 Warehouse Theft Prevention Measures

 Over the years, many methods have been tested and implemented to turn a warehouse into a fortress.
 The practices below can help you shield your warehouse from the possibility of theft:

 Implement Warehouse Technologies

 Your first step to counter warehouse theft is being aware and having access to data.
-These technologies below can allow you to immediately find inconsistencies in records and track labor productivity.
+These warehouse technologies below can allow you to find inconsistencies in records and track labor productivity immediately.

 1. Implement a WMS